 We went back to the client's home a few days later to perform the service.
 We began by cleaning both the shower and the kitchen counter.
 To do this, we soaked both surfaces with a pH-neutral stone-safe cleaner.
 This would help loosen up the dirt that had accumulated on top of the stone.
 After letting it soak for a few minutes, we prepared ourselves to rinse the cleaner off from both surfaces using a high-speed scrubber.

 We first removed all the soap scum and grime from the shower's tiles and grout lines.
-Next we used a steam cleaner on the shower's expansion joints to ensure any trace of mold or mildew was completely eradicated.
+Next, we used a steam cleaner on the shower's expansion joints to ensure the inhibition of bacteria, fungi, mold and microorganism growth.
 When we finished cleaning the shower, we extracted all the dirt from the kitchen counter.
 Once the surface was free from dirt, we used a low-grit diamond pad to erase the etch marks.
 Next we buffed the entire surface until it had a nice, glossy finish.

 To finish, we coated the shower's surfaces and the kitchen counter with our flagship sealant Stone Armor.
 This is an impregnating sealant that's specially made to keep stone surfaces protected against water, stains, spills, soap, mold, and mildew.
 It also enhances the overall appearance of any type of natural stone.

 When we finished, we shower the clients the results.
 They were happy to see their beloved natural stone surfaces restored.
 On top of that, their shower was now truly protected against harmful external agents.
 After thanking us for a job well done, the homeowners assured us they would recommend our services to their friends and family.